20 Greatest Computer Programmers Of All Time

 Who is he: The man who needs no introduction.
 How could I leave out the world’s richest programmer whose software is used by the whole world?

-Major Achievements: He was honored with the National Medal of Technology and Innovation, Distinguished Fellow of the British Computer Society, and Bower Award for Business Leadership.
+Major Achievements: He was honored with the National Medal of Technology and Innovation, recognized as a Distinguished Fellow of the British Computer Society, and received the Bower Award for Business Leadership.

 7. Brian Kernighan

 Who is he: Brian Kernighan is a computer scientist who worked at Bell Labs.
-Early in his career, he was a software editor for Prentice-Hall International.
+Early in his career, he worked as a software editor for Prentice Hall International.

-What he has done: He developed Unix OS with Dennis Ritchie and Ken Thompson.
+What he has done: He developed the Unix OS with Dennis Ritchie and Ken Thompson.
 He authored numerous Unix programs, including cron and ditroff for Version 7.
-Kernighan is a coauthor of AMPL and AWK programming language.
-He also devised heuristic of the traveling salesman problem and graph partitioning (both are NP-complete problems).
+Kernighan is a coauthor of AMPL and AWK programming languages.
+He also devised a heuristic for the traveling salesman problem and graph partitioning (both are NP-complete problems).

 Brian is also the coiner of the well-known expression “What You See Is All You Get”(WYSIAYG).